originphp/website/source/docs/mailer.md

 <p>Welcome to FunkyApp</p>
 ```

-If a text version of the HTML mailer is not found and you are sending the email in both HTML and text, OriginPHP will automatically convert the HTML version to a text version using the [Html Utility](/docs/utilitity/html).
+If a text version of the HTML mailer is not found and you are sending the email in both HTML and text, OriginPHP will automatically convert the HTML version to a text version using the [Html Utility](/docs/utility/html).

 > It is considered a best practice to send both the HTML and Text version, and it will improve deliverability.

 ### Sending Defaults

 The code generation command will create Mailers which extend the `AppMailer` class, there you can set your default settings for your Mailers.

-> Mailer is new in version 1.29, so if you have upgraded then you will need to create this file manually.

 ```php
 namespace App\Mailer;